Topological changes in the magnetic field of LQ Hya during an activity minimum: Results

 \subsection{Magnetic topology}

 The ZDI maps are presented in Fig. \ref{fig-map} and a summary of their field topology is given in Table \ref{tab-magn}.
 The inversions reveal a predominantly poloidal magnetic field configuration with mostly equal fractions of field energy in the axisymmetric and non-axisymmetric harmonic components.
 The division into the axisymmetric and non-axisymmetric parts was done following \cite{Fares2009tauBoo} so that the spherical harmonic modes with $m < \ell/2$ were considered axisymmetric and the remaining ones non-axisymmetric.
 The inverted fields have most of their energy in the low angular orders, as can be seen from the peak $\ell$ values listed in Table \ref{tab-magn} and the magnetic energy spectra in Fig. \ref{fig-el}.
 However, the maps still reveal a complex field configuration and in none of the cases the $\ell=1$ mode dominates the inverted field.
-One notable small scale feature in the magnetic maps are the low latitude bands of small scale fluctuations in the radial field.
+One notable small-scale feature in the magnetic maps are the low-latitude bands of small-scale fluctuations in the radial field.

 The fact that most of the maps are neither strongly axisymmetric or non-axisymmetric may be connected to the intermittent nature of the active longitudes seen in the photometric analysis of LQ Hya \citep{Olspert2015LQHya,Lehtinen2016Photometry} and may be a sign of competing axisymmetric and non-axisymmetric dynamo modes.
-In the Dec 2017 map the field has turned strongly non-axisymmetric, and it remains to be seen whether this change will signify a return to a state of longer lived active longitudes on the star.
+In the December 2017 map, the field turned strongly non-axisymmetric, and it remains to be seen whether this change will signify a return to a state of longer lived active longitudes on the star.

-Between the Jan 2016 and Dec 2017 maps there has been a complex shift in the magnetic field topology.
+Between the January 2016 and December 2017 maps there was a complex shift in the magnetic field topology.
 Firstly, the radial field $B_r$, which had shown predominantly negative polarity around the visible pole and positive polarity on the opposite hemisphere, reversed its sign between these epochs.
 This polarity reversal can also be seen in the mean longitudinal field, $\langle B_z \rangle$ (see Fig. \ref{fig-bz}), which changes from mainly negative to mainly positive in the last epoch.
 Secondly, both the meridional and azimuthal fields $B_m$ and $B_a$, which had previously been strongest at the high latitudes, lack a strong polar component in the last map.
 Instead, the azimuthal field is dominated by a complex equatorial structure in this map.